hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 If set to `true`, it checks that the version of Besu being started is the same or later than the version of Besu that previously started with the same data directory.

+The default is `false` for named networks, such as Mainnet or Goerli, and `true` for non-named networks.

 ### `Xhelp`

 <Tabs>